ku8ar/react-gridbox/README.md

 ```

 ## FAQ
----
-How to add animations?: At the moment, CSS Grid Layout does not support CSS transitions
+- How to add animations?
+At the moment, CSS Grid Layout does not support CSS transitions.
----

 ## Contribute
 Yes, plizz.